ansible-collections/netapp.ontap/README.md

 ### Minor changes
   - na_ontap_snapmirror - use REST API for create action if target supports it.
 (ZAPIs are still used for all other actions).
   - na_ontap_volume - use REST API for delete operation if targets supports it.
+  - na_ontap_firmware_upgrade - Added a new 'storage' type as default firmware-type.

 ### Bug fixes
   - na_ontap_lun - REST expects 'all' for tiering policy and not 'backup'.